chrismonit/feedforward-heart-disease/README.md

 Summer 2020

-_I have wanted to explore the predictive capability of simple artificial neural networks, having taken the <a id="coursera" href="https://www.coursera.org/specializations/deep-learning">Coursera Deep Learning specialisation</a>.
-Here I have implemented my own binary classification networks from scratch for a short research project.
-The following report summarises the dataset studied, models evaluated and concludes with some discussion points on how this could be improved upon._
+_Here I have implemented artificial neural network machine learning models from scratch, for a short research project into identifying individuals suffering from heart disease using indirect measurements.
+The following report summarises the dataset studied, describes the models evaluated and their performance and concludes with some discussion points on how the models could be improved upon._

 ## Background
 Coronary heart disease (CHD) affects 2.3 million people and is responsible for 64,000 deaths annually in the UK (<a id="bhf" href="https://www.bhf.org.uk/what-we-do/our-research/heart-statistics">British Heart Foundation</a>).
 It is caused by aggregation of fatty deposits in the coronary arteries and normally diagnosed by electrocardiogram or chest x-ray, but using machine learning it may be possible to accurately identify CHD from indirect measurements such as blood tests and patient reported symptoms, saving time and costs.